 4) Find a creative angle and create great content

 PR agencies like Pressfarm help companies continue to develop their brand identity by creating quality newsworthy content.
-Their expert writers work with companies to create everything from the initial email pitch to guest posts providing insight into their industry and information about their brand.
-They also offer access to their PR database of over 75,000 journalists.
+Their expert writers work with companies to create everything from the initial email pitch to guest posts.
+Providing insight into their industry and information about their brand.
+They also offer access to their PR database of over 1 million journalists.
 This database allows companies to create and obtain customized media lists to achieve positive media coverage.